 What Are Examples of Leavened Foods?

 For Passover, chametz (foods that incorporate wheat, oats, barley, rye, and spelt) are not allowed.
 Leavened foods are also not allowed.
-Leavened foods are those that have used a leavening agent to make them, like baking powder, baking soda, and yeast.
-The agent makes the dough rise before cooking to make a fluffy product.
+Leavened foods are those that have used a leavening agent to make them rise, like baking powder, baking soda, and yeast.
 Leavened foods that can’t be consumed over Passover include:

 - Beer and grain alcohol